vlang/rfcs/error_handling.md

 There is only one tricky part: `?!string` or `!?string`.
 What would it mean?
 Which ordner is needed?
 One solution would be to define that the order doesn't matter.
 `!?` or `?!` always results in `Result<Option<T>>` or `T | none | Error`.
 But V fmt could always reformat it to `!?` for example.

+---
+**NOTE**

-> This is even a rare case.
+This is even a rare case.
 It's complexity isn't that awful.

+---

 ### Handling `Result<Option<T>>`
 Handling `?T` and `!T` is very easy and it will stay as it currently is: